RamenVentures/Operating-Manual/README.md

 - 25% Team
 - 0% Product

-So, first we look for companies with an important mission - that is, solving an important problem in a huge market.
+So, first we look for companies with an important mission.
 Then, we look for a team that's irrationally passionate and capable of executing.

 ## Our Investment Process
 We strive to be known as the most founder-friendly investors in Canada.
 To that end, we:
 - Make investment decisions quickly, usually within 48 hours of [Meeting](#meeting).
 - Invest $50,000 CAD on your existing terms.

-Our investment process is designed to help us find companies that fit our thesis: solving hard problems in big markets with irrationally passionate teams.
+Our investment process has four steps and is designed to uncover companies that fit [our thesis](#our-investment-thesis):

-It has four steps:

 ### Screening
 Our first step is to quickly filter all of the opportunities we see.